oegedijk/explainerdashboard/README.md

 ## Deployed example:

-You can find an example dashboard at [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com)
+You can find an example dashboard at [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com) (may take some time to load due to serverless deployment)

 (source code at [https://github.com/oegedijk/explainingtitanic](https://github.com/oegedijk/explainingtitanic))